uw-dims/tsk4j/README.md

 invocation, on Linux/MacOS at least, e.g:

 ```
+// Find files with Alternate Data Streams (NTFS only)
 $ ./adsfind /path/to/fileSystem

+// Find all Windows Registry Hive Files (NTFS only)
 $ ./hivefind /path/to/some/ntfsFilesystem

+// Find all Windows PE Executables (NTFS only)
 $ ./pefind /path/to/some/ntfsFilesystem

+// Locate all unused parts of an image and hash content of each
 $ ./unallochash /dev/sda
 ```

+# Digests

+TODO

 # Armour